Racro/AcceptableAds_PETS/ARTIFACT-EVALUATION.md

 ### Accessibility (All badges)
 The artifact is hosted on a public [GitHub repository](https://github.com/Racro/AcceptableAds_PETS).
 The master branch would contain the most updated version.
-The current commit-id is The dataset is available at
+The current commit-id is 8de8d47147f9a1f572330b369513f8ea18baefc2 The dataset is available [here](https://drive.google.com/drive/folders/17fEI8vLrsrVImDq9DCrqu6ssugRyRaQo?usp=drive_link)

 ### Set up the environment (Only for Functional and Reproduced badges)